-This is a synchronous online class on the OpenLab platform.
-We do not have any face-to-face meetings.
-Each week you will be responsible for completing 5-10 activities.
+This is a partly synchronous online class on the OpenLab platform.
+There is one required Zoom video meeting per week on Monday from 12:00 to 1:40 p.m.
+Links to the meetings will be posted on the Openlab Home page.
+In addition, each week you will be responsible for completing 5-10 activities.
 The activities are varied and include reading, listening, viewing, and discussing activities.
 Your grade will be based on essays, quizzes and your responses to the discussion boards.
 Each week begins on Monday morning and ends on Sunday night.